9 Best Elevated Dog Bowls for Every Kind of Dog

 PawHut Raised Pet Feeding Storage Station

 The PawHut pet feeding station offers an elevated feeding surface and a way to store your dog’s food.
 This product assembles easily, with a solid wooden base and two stainless steel bowls.
 Designed for large dogs like Golden and Labrador Retrievers, it measures 16.25 inches—enough storage space for those large bags of kibble.
 Handles on each side of the wooden station allow for effortless movement, and it fits in with your furniture in either brown or white.
 It’s pricier than other options, but your dog is worth it.
+For another similar worth-it option, check out the Yeti dog bowl, too.

 - Storage bin to store dog food out of sight